 Read our comprehensive guide on the different types of lenses, their advantages and disadvantages, as well as use cases.
 We also recommend which lenses both beginners and professionals should invest in.

-Types of Lenses:
+Types of lenses:

-1. Prime Lenses
+1. Prime lenses

-Standard prime lenses are available in focal lengths from 50 mm to 85 mm, also called normal lenses.
+Standard prime lenses come in focal lengths from 50 mm to 85 mm, also called normal lenses.
 There are also wide-angle primes between 14 mm and 35 mm and short telephoto primes between 85 mm and 135 mm.
 Anything over 200 mm falls under the category of telephoto prime lenses.

-2. Zoom Lenses
+2. Zoom lenses

 As the name suggests, unlike prime lenses, they can zoom.
 There are different types: lenses with a zoom range from 24 to 70 mm and up to 24 to 105 mm are called standard zoom lenses.

-Additionally, there are two more categories with higher zoom values: telephoto lenses with focal lengths from 70 to 200 mm and 100 to 400 mm, as well as superzoom lenses with focal lengths from 18 to 200 mm and 28 to 300 mm.
+Additionally, there are two more categories with higher zoom ranges: telephoto lenses with focal lengths from 70 to 200 mm and 100 to 400 mm, as well as superzoom lenses with focal lengths from 18 to 200 mm and 28 to 300 mm.

 Although they offer zoom, they are significantly heavier and show optical quality losses when zooming in (newer generations have few of these).
 They also often offer significantly smaller apertures than prime lenses.
 Nevertheless, they are an excellent option for anyone who wants to photograph popular subjects for travel, events, and other situations without having to change the lens depending on the situation.

-3. Macro Lenses
+3. Macro lenses

-4. Anamorphic Lenses:
+4. Anamorphic lenses:

-5. Cine Lenses:
+5. Cine lenses:

 Cine lenses resemble conventional videography lenses but have features typically not found in photo lenses.
 They are used in film production where professional output quality is required.

-6. Specialty Lenses:
+6. Specialty lenses:

 An example of this is starburst lenses, which create an ultra-wide angle (often between 8 and 15 mm) and cause strong visual distortion.
 They are often used to mimic the visual representation of living organisms or simply for creative purposes in many media fields.
 Another common lens system is the tilt-shift lens, which allows correction of perspective distortions by controlling the focus plane.